MJafarMashhadi/Haplophysh/README.md

 detect phishing URLs.
 This is the project I did for Network Security course in winter 2020.

 ### What did you learn?
-First thing I learned is that it works.
+First thing I learned is that *it works*.
 Phishing pages DO give themselves away in their URLs alone.

-Also I learned how important it is that the model size (number of trainable parameters for example) and the data set size to be proportionate.
-The model I had that combined character level and word level embeddings is almost the same architecture that URLNet proposed but it is way smaller because my data set size was smaller in orders of magnitude.
+Also I learned how important it is that the model size (number of trainable parameters / its learning capacity) and the data set size to be proportionate.
+One of the models that combines character level and word level embeddings is almost the same architecture that URLNet proposed but it is way smaller because my data volume was orders of magnitude smaller.
+It still manages to perform pretty well sometimes surpassing URLNet.

-There are many things to learn doing such a project, these two were the highlights for me.
+These two were the highlights for me but there are many things to learn doing such a project, listed below.
+I had already learned many of them while doing my Masters' thesis; yet it is worth mentioning that these can be other take aways of this project.
+If any one wants to see some examples of how to do these things in Keras and TensorFlow 2 they can take a look at this repository!

+- How embeddings word
+- How to deal with 1-D convolutions for sequence processing
+- How to use LSTM/GRU recurrent layers for sequence processing
+- How to tune the hyper parameters such as the layer sizes or batch size
+- How to get the most out of the GPU in training
+- How to use dataset generators to deal with larger datasets more easily
+- How to deal with model architectures with multiple inputs

 ### Where to get the data from?
 If you want to do a big research on it you'd be better off to collaborate with a large corporation or security group.